 Segmentation: “IPA: Words and Syllables”

-The IPA segmentation algorithm segments a transcription done according to the IPA conventions .
+The IPA segmentation algorithm segments a transcription done according to the IPA-conventions .
 Details on these conventions were presented by

 Thoma, Dieter & Tracy, Rosemarie (2005): L1 and Early L2: What's the difference?
 Presentation, DGfS-Jahrestagung in Köln.